d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

 given a data point $\mathbf{x}$.
 Regression problems are common in practice, arising whenever we want to predict a continuous numerical value.
-Some exmaples of regression problems include predicting house prices, stock prices, length of stay (for patients in the hospital), tomorrow's temperature, demand forecasting (for retail sales), and many more.
+Some examples of regression problems include predicting house prices, stock prices, length of stay (for patients in the hospital), tomorrow's temperature, demand forecasting (for retail sales), and many more.